-where the eikonal perturbation $\psi$ reads off the equations \eqref{pmr1}--\eqref{pmr4}.
-From equations \eqref{t78}--\eqref{tds} one can infer that in the linear approximation the functions describing the time delay are just the projections of the coordinate perturbation of the light-ray trajectory onto the unperturbed direction $k^i$ from the source of light to observer.
+where the eikonal perturbation, $\psi$, reads off the equations \eqref{pmr1}--\eqref{pmr4}.
+From equations \eqref{t78}--\eqref{tds} one can infer that in the linear approximation the functions describing the time delay are just the projections of vector functions describing the coordinate perturbation of the light-ray trajectory onto the unperturbed direction $k^i$ from the source of light to the observer.

-It is worth to remark that equation \eqref{td} defines the time delay effect with respect to the global ADM-harmonic reference frame.
-In order to convert it to observable proper time, we assume for simplicity that the observer is in a state of free fall and moves with velocity $V^i$ with respect to the reference frame of the isolated system.
+Equation \eqref{td} defines the light time delay effect in the global time $t$ of the ADM-harmonic reference frame.
+In order to convert it to observable proper time $T$ of the observer, we assume for simplicity that the observer is in a state of free fall and moves with velocity $V^i$ with respect to the reference frame of the isolated system.
 Transformation from the ADM-harmonic coordinate time $t$ to the proper time $T$ is made with the help of the standard formula \cite{LL,mtw}

 Substituting the metric tensor expansion $g_{\alpha\beta}=\eta_{\alpha\beta}+h_{\alpha\beta}$, where $h_{\alpha\beta}$ is given by equations \eqref{adm1}--\eqref{adm4}, to equation \eqref{prtim} yields